danielharrell/open-eyes-lect-2017-18/Open.md

 to mean that there is continuity, yet at the same time discontinuity, between inside and outside.

-Here, then, is reason for doubt.
-For how can there be continuity and discontinuity at once?
+But how can there be
+continuity and discontinuity at once?
 In this case, how is the jar's inside still inside, and not outside, once the lid is removed?
 After all, if we leave the jar open, the pickles